 As the Coronavirus/Covid-19 situation unfolds I am well aware that many people have many new problems to contend with and that we are collectively experiencing a huge shock to our ordinary ways of life.
 I am trying to help as much as possible and while my face to face work has been impacted similar to many people, I am able to offer alternative means of contact.
-I am especially experienced in text-based means of therapy such as writing therapy through email or WhatsApp counselling chat which may be helpful to those who are forced to self isolate in shared accommodation or who live in close proximity to family and cannot find an appropriate space to talk out loud but am also offering telephone counselling where appropriate.
+I am especially experienced in text-based means of therapy such as writing therapy through email which may be helpful to those who are forced to self isolate in shared accommodation or who live in close proximity to family and cannot find an appropriate space to talk out loud but am also offering telephone and uk based telephone counselling where appropriate.

-For my full response and information on how I am working through the Covid-19 situation, and further info on my online counselling services please visit my Contact Page
+For my full response and information on how I am working through the Covid-19 situation, and further info on my online (telephone/video/email counselling) services please visit my Contact Page

 Welcome!
 If you’re looking for counselling this could be your first step towards getting qualified, proven, effective, professional help.
 Please take a look around the site and if you have anything that isn’t answered here, don’t hesistate to contact me.